cklewar/f5-xc-modules-docs/README.md

 # F5-XC-MODULES v0.11.16

-This name consists of Terraform template modules to bring up various F5XC components.
+This release consists of Terraform template modules to bring up various F5XC components.

 # Table of Contents